peggynewman/rbhl-species-text/README.md

 # rbhl-species-text
-Retrieve OCR text about a species from BHL using R
+Retrieve OCR text about a species from the [Biodiversity Heritage Library](https://www.biodiversitylibrary.org) (BHL) using the [RBHL](https://github.com/ropensci/rbhl) R package.